PdxCodeGuild/class_opal/README.md

 These presentations help you practice communicating technical topics in English.
 Being able to speak intelligently about programming is almost as important as programming itself.
 This skill will allow you to better talk to interviewers, managers, clients, coworkers, and more.

-In all three presentations, you should first explain the development process and the different parts of your code.
-Then run the application and show its features and interaction (entering data, seeing results, etc).
+In all three presentations, I recommend starting with a demonstration of what your project does, and an explanation of what problem you were trying to solve.
+Demonstrate all the main types of user interations and their outcomes.
+Then explain the development process and the different parts of your code.

 Here are some questions to contemplate while planning out your presentation:

 - what problem does your application solve? what is the core function it performs?
 - how did you go about planning?